-As of December 31, 2021, we had cash, cash equivalents, and marketable securities of \$164,007, which consisted primarily of deposits in our bank accounts, money market funds, and marketable securities.
+As of December 31, 2022, we had cash, cash equivalents, and marketable securities of \$94,199, which consisted primarily of deposits in our bank accounts, money market funds, and marketable securities.
 Such interest-earning instruments carry a degree of interest rate risk.
+Our 2022 Convertible Note bears a fixed interest rate, and therefore is not subject to interest rate risk.
 Our investment policy is focused on the preservation of capital and supporting our liquidity needs.
 We invest in highly rated securities, while limiting the amount of credit exposure to any one issuer other than the U.S. government.
 A hypothetical 10% change in interest rates would not have a material impact on our financial condition or results of operations due to the short-term nature of our cash, cash equivalents and marketable securities.